How much do Instagram ads cost?

 Once you’ve posted organically on Instagram, you’ll have the option to boost your post to reach more users.
 Simply navigate to your profile and select the post you want to promote, then tap the ‘boost post’ button on the bottom right.

-You will be directed to a pop-up menu where you can set criteria like the demographics of your audience, how much you will pay for the advertisement, and how long you want your ad to appear for.
+You will be directed to a pop-up menu where you can set criteria like the demographics of your audience, how much you will pay for the advertisement, and how long you want your ad to appear.
 You can also add a link to the ad that takes users to your website.

 You can then use Instagram analytics within the app to see how your post is performing.